advocations/skype/Skype/UCWA/presenceSubscriptions_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

-/// This resource can be used to create new [presenceSubscription (UCWA)](presenceSubscription_ref.md)s as well as to modify and delete existing ones.
+/// This resource can be used to create new [presenceSubscription](presenceSubscription_ref.md)s as well as to modify and delete existing ones.

 ### Properties